|Jan Hanford, musician||| musician | geek | links | contact | home ||

 . . .
 Listen and download at Bandcamp . . .

 My music can be heard in restaurants and shops thanks to MoodMixes.com

 Sampling my vintage one-note-at-a-time Minimoog Model D allowed it to become polyphonic, making chords of analog filter sweeps and multi-voiced melody lines possible.
 The result is my album Delirious, a hybrid of digital and analog technology.

 But that was not my first experience creating electronic music.
-Before samplers, before midi, before sequencing; it was me, my minimoog and my Teac 4-track.
+Before samplers, before midi, before computers; it was me, my minimoog and my two Teac 4-tracks.
 Every note had to be performed live, every melody line played and overdubbed from beginning to end.
 There was no digital editing, no computers, no copy and paste.
 Difficult?
 Sure was, but I loved every minute of it.

 The equipment I used at the time was:

 · Crumar Performer

 · Wurlitzer Electronic Piano Model 100

 · Mu-tron Phasor II

 · Casio VL-1